TheGreenToaster/docsify-glossary/README.md

 1. Create a `_glossary.md` file in the root directory
 2. Populate the `_glossary.md` file with terms.

-## Plugim Usage
+## Plugin Usage

-* Terms must be predicated with a consistent markdown heading to get recognized by the glossary (see configuration)
+* Terms must be predicated with a consistent Markdown heading to get recognized by the glossary (see configuration)
 * Terms are replaced with links in the order that they appear in the glossary file.
   * This is especially relevant for nested terminology ( e.g. _API_ and _API Usage_)